About the Order of the Arrow

 Sections

 An Order of the Arrow Section consists of Lodges within a geographic vicinity.
 Each section is led by a chief, vice chief, and secretary, who play a crucial part in making the annual conclave a success.
-The section may lead training seminars, promote national programs of emphasis, and provide resources to local lodges.
-The section chief presides over the Council of Chiefs, attended by delegates of each member lodge.
+The section may lead training seminars, promote national programs of emphasis, and provide resources to local Lodges.
+The section chief presides over the Council of Chiefs, attended by delegates of each member Lodge.

 Ho-Nan-Ne-Ho-Ont Lodge #165 is currently in Section E14 (Formerly NE-4A) along with the Following Lodges: